graigluque/predict-future-sales/README.md

 The feature engineering part is built on the notebook by [Denis Larionov: feature engineering, xgboost](https://www.kaggle.com/dlarionov/feature-engineering-xgboost), with optimization on the code of lag features and trend features.

-This solution I liked because it keeps low RAM consume that with other solutions I had problem with memeory error rises.
+This solution I liked because it keeps low RAM consume that with other solutions I had memory problems.
 Fortheremore using xgboost is used because generate a better LB score compared with other solutions like ensampling and NN that I had tested with performance issues in my notebook.

 ### Score